bnb-chain/greenfield-whitepaper/part3.md

 submitted to get votes from the existing validators.
 After the passing of the proposal, the validator would be created, and the self-delegation would be done by the gov module automatically.
-The self delegation is required, and the open delegation from other delegators will be also supported later.
+The self delegation is required, and open delegation from other delegators will also be supported later.

 The validator creation logic should be changed later to reduce the concern of Cartels.